awsdocs/aws-java-developer-guide/doc_source/setup-project-gradle.rst

               }
           }

     #.
-Specify the SDK modules that you'll be using in the *dependencies* section.
-For example, the following includes a dependency for |S3long|.
+Specify the SDK modules that you'll use in the *dependencies* section.
+For example, the following includes a dependency for |S3|.

        .. code-block:: groovy